Ecosystem

 cloud_software

-cloud_software endpoints are cloud-hosted applications (web and mobile applications, backend services, fleet management platforms, advisory tools) that connect to agrirouter over HTTPS to exchange data on behalf of their users.
+cloud_software endpoints are cloud-hosted applications such as web applications, mobile backends, fleet management platforms, advisory tools, and farm management systems.
+They connect to agrirouter over HTTPS to exchange data on behalf of their users.
 They authenticate using client credentials, so the integration is only viable in environments that can securely store a secret.
-Untrusted clients like browser-only or desktop applications are not a supported deployment model.
+Untrusted clients like browser-only or desktop-only applications are not a supported deployment model.

-Telemetry platforms, the cloud systems that historically acted as the "concentrator" for a fleet of machines, are just cloud_software endpoints in the current API.
-A telemetry platform only needs its own endpoint if the platform itself participates in data exchange as a distinct party (for instance, to receive aggregated fleet data).
-It is no longer the connection point for the machines it manages: each machine is registered directly as its own virtual_communication_unit endpoint.
+Telemetry platforms, the cloud systems that historically acted as the concentrator for a fleet of machines, are not a separate endpoint type in the current API.
+A telemetry platform only needs its own cloud_software endpoint if the platform itself participates in data exchange as a distinct party, for example to receive aggregated fleet data.
+The machines it manages should be registered directly as virtual_communication_unit endpoints.

 virtual_communication_unit

-A virtual_communication_unit (VCU) endpoint represents a physical machine (a tractor, implement, or ISOBUS-connected unit) taking part in agricultural data exchange.
-A VCU is a full-fledged endpoint with its own external ID, capabilities, and subscriptions, registered via its own PUT /endpoints/{externalId} call, just like any other endpoint.
+A virtual_communication_unit (VCU) endpoint represents a physical machine such as a tractor, implement, or ISOBUS-connected unit taking part in agricultural data exchange.
+A VCU is a full endpoint with its own external ID, capabilities, subscriptions, feed, and endpoint ID.
 It receives its own events and is addressable as a distinct source and destination when the end user configures routes in their account.

-See the Virtual Communication Units guide for integration details, including how to register a VCU and report its TeamSets.4 min
+See the Virtual Communication Units guide for integration details, including how to register a VCU and report its TeamSets.4 minfarming_software (deprecated)

 farming_software is a legacy endpoint type kept for backward compatibility.
 New applications should register their endpoints as cloud_software instead.
 The two behave identically today, and farming_software may be removed in a future version of the API.